Blog

 Stand directly above your cat and look straight down at their back.

-• Ideal: You should see a highly defined waistline sitting just behind the ribs, flaring back out slightly at the hips.
-They should look like an hourglass.
+• Ideal: You should see a defined waistline just behind the ribs, flaring slightly back out at the hips — an hourglass shape.

-• Obese: The cat looks like a thick, solid cylinder, an oval, or a heavily bloated pear that bulges outward wider than their ribcage.
+• Obese: The cat looks like a solid cylinder or an oval, bulging wider than the ribcage.

 Test 3: The Side Profile (The Tummy Tuck)

-Kneel down so you are perfectly at eye level with the standing cat.
-Look at the silhouette of their belly.
+Kneel down to eye level with the standing cat and look at the silhouette of their belly.

-• Ideal: The chest should be deep behind the front legs, but the abdomen should distinctly tuck upward forming a slight angle toward the back legs.
+• Ideal: The chest is deep behind the front legs, but the abdomen tucks upward at a slight angle toward the back legs.

 • Overweight: The belly hangs straight across, parallel to the floor.

-• Obese: A heavy, firm layer of fat sags significantly downward between the back legs, often rubbing against the floor when they walk.
-(Do not confuse this with the empty, loose skin flap of the primordial pouch).
+• Obese: A firm layer of fat sags downward between the back legs, sometimes brushing the floor when they walk.
+(Do not confuse this with the loose, empty skin flap of the primordial pouch.)

-If your cat scores a 7 or an 8 on the BCS scale, you cannot ignore it.
-Feline obesity is not just extra padding; fat is biologically active tissue that constantly pumps severe inflammatory hormones into the bloodstream.
+If your cat scores a 7 or 8 on the BCS scale, this requires action.
+Feline obesity is not just extra padding — fat is biologically active tissue that drives chronic inflammation throughout the body.

-Being even 2 pounds overweight cuts a cat’s lifespan by several years and leads directly to three devastating conditions:
+Being even 2 pounds overweight can shorten a cat’s lifespan by several years and leads directly to three serious conditions:

 1. Feline Diabetes: Obese cats are up to 4 times more likely to develop Type 2 Diabetes.
-The high fat content makes their cells insulin resistant.
-You will end up giving your cat twice-daily insulin injections for the rest of their life.
+Excess fat makes cells insulin resistant, potentially resulting in twice-daily insulin injections for the rest of the cat’s life.

-2. Crippling Osteoarthritis: The microscopic, delicate joints of a cat’s hips and spine were not engineered to carry thick layers of fat.
-The mechanical stress literally grounds the cartilage away, leaving the cat in chronic, agonizing pain, unable to jump or play.
+2. Osteoarthritis: A cat’s joints were not built to carry excess weight.
+The mechanical stress wears down cartilage, leaving the cat in chronic pain and unable to jump or play.

-3. Hepatic Lipidosis (Fatty Liver Disease): If a severely obese cat stops eating for even 48 hours (due to stress or illness), their body panics and floods the liver with massive amounts of stored fat to use as energy.
-The feline liver cannot process it, clogs instantly, and the cat dies of acute liver failure.
+3. Hepatic Lipidosis (Fatty Liver Disease): If a severely obese cat stops eating for even 48 hours, the body floods the liver with stored fat as an emergency energy source.
+The feline liver cannot process this load and shuts down — a potentially fatal condition.

 How to Diet an Obligate Carnivore Safely

-You cannot put a cat on a diet by simply starving them or drastically cutting their kibble in half.
-Crash-dieting a cat is lethal (it causes the Fatty Liver disease mentioned above).
-Weight loss must be agonizingly slow, calculated, and highly protein-dense.
+You cannot put a cat on a diet by drastically cutting their food.
+Crash-dieting a cat is dangerous and can trigger the hepatic lipidosis described above.
+Weight loss must be slow, calculated, and protein-rich.

-1. Ditch the Free-Feeding: Never leave a massive bowl of dry kibble out all day.
-Dry food is packed with dense carbohydrates (starches) used to hold the kibble together.
-Cats do not metabolize carbs well; they convert them directly to fat.
+1. Stop Free-Feeding: Never leave a large bowl of dry kibble out all day.
+Dry food is high in carbohydrates (starches used to hold the kibble together), and cats convert excess carbs to fat efficiently.

-3. Calculate the Calories: Ask your veterinarian exactly how many calories your specific cat needs to achieve a slow, safe weight loss of roughly 1% of their body weight per week.
-Then, aggressively measure precisely that amount of food using a digital kitchen scale.
+3. Calculate Calories: Ask your veterinarian how many calories your cat needs to achieve a safe weight loss of roughly 1% of body weight per week.
+Measure that amount using a digital kitchen scale.

 Conclusion

-Loving your cat does not mean expressing that love endlessly through an overflowing bowl of treats.
-True, responsible love requires protecting their joints and their organs.
-Perform the Body Condition Score test honestly today.
-If you cannot easily feel their ribs without pressing hard, it is time to have a serious conversation with your veterinarian about a prescription diet plan.
+Loving your cat does not mean expressing that love through an overflowing treat bowl.
+Responsible care means protecting their joints and organs.
+Perform the Body Condition Score test honestly.
+If you cannot feel their ribs without pressing hard, it is time to talk to your veterinarian about a diet plan.